David-Reset/Concrete-Structures-Constructability-Framework/tools/entry-quality-rubric.md

 - It does **not** judge whether the guidance is correct or how well it's supported — that is the **evidence rating rubric**.
 - It does **not** decide when an entry surfaces on a job — that is the **triage rating rubric**.
-- It is purely about how the entry is **framed and shaped**: complete, under the right dimension, one clear question, one parameter you can act on that answers it, clean bands, depth pushed down into background and evidence.
+- After the **admission gate** is passed, it is about how the entry is **framed and shaped**: complete, under the right dimension, one clear question, one designer-actionable parameter that answers it, clean bands, depth pushed down into background and evidence.